lewiskyh/youtube-channel-statistics/README.md

 - Enter a YouTube channel ID in the input field on the home page and submit.
 - View the channel statistics and plots on the dashboard.
-- The data is also saved to a CSV file in the `static` directory.
+- The data is also saved to a CSV file in the `static` directory (under development).